darkoverlordofdata/entitas-ooc/readme.md

 ========        ========
 0.0026884	0.0035868 avg

-Performance is virtually identical.
-33% faster than vala.
-That will even out as the feature set fills out on the ooc version.
+Performance is on par, with ooc aboout 33% faster than vala.